MobilityData/gtfs-validator/docs/NEW_RULES.md

 # Adding new rules

 We will want to add new rules to this validator as the static [GTFS specification](http://gtfs.org/reference/static) evolves.
 This page outlines the process of adding new rules to this tool.
+Note that:
+- Notices related to file parsing and data types are defined in the [core](/core/src/main/java/org/mobilitydata/gtfsvalidator/notice)
+- Notices related to GTFS semantics/business logic are encapsulated within the related validation rule class.
+See the example below in [`TripUsageValidator`](/main/src/main/java/org/mobilitydata/gtfsvalidator/validator/TripUsageValidator.java):

 ## 0. Prepare for implementation